Kuala Lumpur Marathon

-The KL Marathon is an annual marathon event held in Kuala Lumpur, Malaysia.
+The KL Standard Chartered Marathon is an annual marathon event held in Kuala Lumpur, Malaysia.
 The event was established in 1989.
 It is supported by the Malaysian Amateur Athletics Union (MAAU), Federal Territory Amateur Athletics Association (FTAAA) and Kuala Lumpur City Hall.
 In the 26th edition of the marathon in 2017, close to 36,000 runners participated in the event.

-Standard Chartered Bank is currently the primary sponsor of this event and has been branding it as the Standard Chartered KL Marathon since 2009.
+Standard Chartered Bank is currently the primary sponsor of the event and has been branding it as the Standard Chartered KL Marathon since 2009.

+Dates of the marathon

+The marathon can be organized at any time of the year given Malaysia's consistent tropical weather.
+The marathon initially begun with a June date, but has since evolved to be held on any other month.

+On four occasions the Kuala Lumpur Marathon was either postponed or cancelled, which occurred in 2013, 2015, 2020 and 2021, due to situations rendering the impracticability of holding the marathon.

+Since 2019, the marathon has switched to a two-day format due to the growing number of runners, spread out over a race weekend period.
+The first day, a Saturday, will involve the Boost Juice 10 km, 5 km, 1 km and 2 km Kids Dashes, while the half and full marathons will take place on Sunday, the second day of the marathon.